Daily Weather Forecast For Fayetteville - NewsBreak

 Daily Weather Forecast For Fayetteville

-FAYETTEVILLE, NC(Updated at 8am ET)Here's your weather forecast for the next four days.
+FAYETTEVILLE, PA(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Light wind